24 (soundtrack)

 24 is the soundtrack album, composed by A. R. Rahman with song lyrics by Vairamuthu and Madhan Karky, to the 2016 Tamil film of the same name, produced by Suriya and directed by Vikram Kumar.
-The film stars Suriya, Samantha Ruth Prabhu and Nithya Menen in lead roles.
-The album features six tracks and was released on 9 April 2016 by Eros Music.
+The album features six tracks and was released on 9 April 2016 by Eros Music, but the rights were later bought by Sony Music India.

 Background

-In November 2014, A. R. Rahman was announced as the film soundtrack and score composer.
+In November 2014, A. R. Rahman was announced as the film soundtrack and score composer, working with Suriya for the third time after Aayutha Ezhuthu and Sillunu Oru Kaadhal.
 Rahman had a six-hour script narration session with Suriya and Vikram Kumar before signing the project.
 Recording of the track "Punnagaye" written by lyricist Vairamuthu was completed by February 2015.
 In an interview with The Hindu, Suriya told that the recording of one more track was completed by September 2015.
 According to lyricist Madhan Karky, for the track "Naan Un": Rahman was trying out a tune on his piano and Karky was writing the lyrics while listening to him.
 He wrote a line in Tamil, "Undhan Azhagil Iraivanai Kaankiraen" that translates to, "In Your Beauty, I See God."
 An inspiration before composing tunes, Rahman had read the same line from the Prophetic books before composing that track.
 However, the track was initially composed for some other film.
 Later, it was reworked to suit the film soundtrack.
 An additional composition written by Madhan Karky titled, "Dangerskku Hi5 Podu, Daredevilkku Vaanam Podu." was as an intro song only in the film score.
 However, the track was released as a bonus single under the title "24 Carat" on 19 May 2016.